samdevega/design-patterns/README.md

 Within the folder of a given language, the patterns are divided by category into `behavioral`, `creational`, and `structural` directories.

+The `assets` folder includes a UML Diagram in SVG format for each pattern.

-The `test` folder follows this same structure, including a test suite for each pattern.
+The `test` folder includes a test suite for each pattern.

 ## TypeScript Commands